ni/nimble/packages/nimble-components/docs/css-guidelines.md

     }
 }
 ```
-In this example, using @layer gives the `content:hover` non-host class precedence to apply to all `:host` classes in the `hover` state.
+In this example, using @layer gives the `.content:hover` selector precedence over all selectors in the `base` layer, even though it has lower specificity.

 States should flow from plain base -> hover -> focus -> active -> error -> disabled -> top (which overrides all others)

+Notes:
+-   Selectors that are not in a layer will take precedence over all layers, so if you use layers, all selectors should be in a layer.

-Note: Custom layer names should be avoided.
+-   Custom layer names should be avoided.

-Corresponding states will be placed in layers with each other, in the order specified by [group selectors by target and document order](https://github.com/ni/nimble/blob/main/packages/nimble-components/docs/css-guidelines.md#group-selectors-by-target-and-document-order).
+Selectors should be organized by layer, then within a layer they should be ordered by [target and document order](https://github.com/ni/nimble/blob/main/packages/nimble-components/docs/css-guidelines.md#group-selectors-by-target-and-document-order).

 For Example:
 ```css